A "supernormal" partition statistic: Analytic comparisons of partition statistics

 where we pulled out the $i=1$ approximating factor to avoid getting zeroes.
-As we discuss in Section \ref{sect4}, this approximation has considerable error at smaller indices $i\geq 2$, but it does accurately display the following: {\it partitions with greater lengths have supernorm a lot larger than their norm} -- and therefore {\it much} larger than their length and size, since
+This approximation has considerable error at smaller indices $i\geq 2$, as we show in Section \ref{sect4} below, but it does qualitatively display the following: {\it partitions with greater lengths have supernorm a lot larger than their norm} -- and thus potentially {\it much} larger than their length and size, since usually

-Conversely, \emph{partitions with fewer parts have supernorm closer to the norm}.
+noting the second inequality is violated if $\lambda$ has a relatively large number $m_1(\lambda)>N(\lambda)-|\lambda|$ of $1$'s as parts.
+On the other hand, {partitions with fewer parts have supernorm closer to their norm}.

-In this section we look into some background analysis to aid our intuition in comparing the relative magnitudes of these partition statistics.
-Excellent studies of these connections can be found in works of Kumar-Rana \cite{KumarRana_supernorm, KumarRana_supernorm2}.
+In this section, we study the relative magnitudes of these partition statistics.\footnote{Studies of other, related connections are found in works of Kumar and Rana \cite{KumarRana_supernorm2, KumarRana_supernorm}.}

-\subsection{Comparing $\ell(\lambda), |\lambda|$ and $N(\lambda)$}
+\subsection{Comparing $\ell(\lambda)$, $|\lambda|$, and $N(\lambda)$}